ranedk/tuts/kotlin/kotlintuts/2-classes.md

 - Inheritance Vs Composition

 # Class Delegation ("by" keyword)
-Mostly, composition is preferred over composition.
+Mostly, composition is preferred over inheritance.
 What a delegation does is that it allows a class to delegate some of its methods to an object its composed of.
-E.g.
 ```kotlin
 interface UIElement {
     fun getHeight(): Int